Open The Debates!

 It’s time to declare our political independence! #DeclareYourIndependence #OpenTheDebates

 From the Stamp Act in 1765 to the Tea Act in 1773, and ultimately the shots fired in Lexington in 1775 and the ensuing Revolutionary War, the American people have resisted the vile concept of taxation without representation.
 Yet with just two independent Senators in the Senate and zero independent or third party Representatives in the House, there is a large and growing segment of the population that is only minimally represented in the major legislative bodies of our federal government.
-The picture in state legislatures is only slightly less grim -- there are a total of 42 independent and third party legislators out of 7,383, or 0.6% compared with 0.4% in Congress.
+The picture in state legislatures is just as dismal -- there are a total of 33 independent and third party legislators out of 7,383, or 0.4% (just like the 0.4% in Congress).
 We are at a crisis point in American democracy.
 The way we get out of this mess is to view our votes differently, to recognize all of our options, and to step out of the partisan box.
 The second we start to even consider all of our options, the blinders come off and we can see our own agency to change what’s broken.
 We can start to demand more from the candidates who have been taking our votes for granted.
 We can advocate more effectively for reforms like Ranked Choice Voting and Open Debates that are so clearly beneficial to our system of self-governance.
 If we declare our political independence, we recapture the theoretical power of our votes and our voices.
 If they can’t take our votes for granted, after all, they actually have to start listening to us.
-It’s time to declare our independence and send a clear message to ALL politicians that time is up for the two-party duopoly: Sign this petition to #DeclareYourIndependence & be counted Register independent if your state allows it Let it be known that you will no longer support duopoly candidates who don’t publicly pledge to support #RankedChoiceVoting & #OpenDebates Share the petition & the badge to spread the word
+It’s time to declare our independence and send a clear message to ALL politicians that time is up for the two-party duopoly: Sign this petition to #DeclareYourIndependence & be counted #RegisterYourIndependence by registering to vote independent or changing your party affiliation to unenrolled, unaffiliated, or No Party Preference, where allowed.
+Try vote.org or vote.gov.
+Let it be known that you will no longer support duopoly candidates who don’t publicly pledge to support #RankedChoiceVoting & #OpenDebates Share the petition & the badge to spread the word

 #OpenTheDebates!
 Include All Qualified Candidates in Presidential Debates

 The Commission on Presidential Debates (CPD), the organization in charge of the presidential debates, has been keeping qualified candidates off the debate stage.
-Run by the Republican and Democratic parties, the CPD has set up rules making it almost impossible for third party candidates to be included in the debates.
-Americans deserve the ability to hear from everyone who will be on their ballot.
-As a coalition of individuals and organizations across the political spectrum, we are calling for the CPD to reform their rules.
+Created by the Republican and Democratic parties, the CPD has set up rules making it almost impossible for independent and third party candidates to be included in the debates.
+Americans deserve to hear from everyone who will be on their ballot.
 Starting in 2020, candidates who qualify on enough state ballots to possibly win the presidency should be invited to participate in the presidential debates.
-Currently, candidates must have 15% or higher in at least 5 national polls.
+Currently, candidates must average 15% or higher in 5 predetermined national polls.
 Most national polls exclude third party candidates, making it impossible to achieve the required percentage of support.
-Even third party candidates getting taxpayer money for their campaigns and qualifying for Federal Election Committee matching funds are not being allowed to participate without the 15% threshold.
+Even third party candidates getting taxpayer money for their campaigns and qualifying for Federal Election Committee matching funds are not being allowed to participate without polling over 15%.
 Presidential debates have been critical in deciding who goes to the White House.
 They are watched by millions of Americans and give the public a closer look at the candidates.
 The presidential debates should not be dictated by any party.
 Now is the time to shake things up and give Americans the debates we deserve.
 Join us in calling on the CPD to allow all candidates who qualify on enough state ballots to possibly win the presidency to participate in the presidential debates.
 Please sign and share the petition now so we can get the debates we deserve in 2020. #OpenTheDebates!